Feeling Stressed? Here’s The Best Meditation Practice To Start With

 The majority of people want to start a meditation practice for one (or more) of the following reasons:

-- People want to be healthier and feel more peaceful in dealing with stress and its effects on their physical and emotional health.
+• People want to be healthier and feel more peaceful in dealing with inner stress or soul hunger and its effects on their physical and emotional health.

 With those intentions in mind, where should you start?